 How Your Cat Talks to You

 I have never lived with a Siamese cat, but I hear they talk up a storm.
 On the other hand, some of the rescued cats that I have had the privilege of caring for hardly spoke at all.
-Just like people, some cats are chatty, some are not.
+Just like people, some cats are talkative, some are not.

 The Tufts University Cummings School of Veterinary Medicine published an article that informs us that while kittens do meow at their mother, adult cats only meow at us and not at other adult cats.
 So when you hear a meow, be sure to pay attention because they are talking to you.